kalutheo/elm-ui-explorer/examples/button/Readme.md

 ## Button Example

+Here we have a simple Login Form that uses different variations of a Button.

+To see the sample application:
+- run ```npm run start```
+- Go to http://localhost:8000 to see the App running
+### Example 1 :

-The simplest integration of a view in the Elm UI Explorer.
-The example shows a simple button
+A basic example that shows a button showcased in the Elm UI Explorer.

-### How to run it
+#### How to run it
-- run ```elm reactor``` to launch the dev server
+- run ```npm run start:explorer``` to launch the example
-- Go to http://localhost:8000/public/index.html to run the project
+- Go to http://localhost:8000 to see the UI Explorer running

+### Example 2 :

+A more advanced example that shows how we can use the Notes Plugin to add markdown documentation.

+The documentation has been generated with [elm-docs](https://github.com/baransu/elm-docs).

+#### How to run it
+- run ```npm run start:explorer-with-notes``` to launch the example
-- Go to http://localhost:8000/public/explorer-with-notes/index.html to run the UI Explorer
+- Go to http://localhost:8000 to see the UI Explorer running